Virginia and New Mexico have both legalized adult-use cannabis and included homegrow provisions while New Jersey did not.

 The New Mexico expungement measure (Senate Bill 2) says those with cannabis convictions are eligible for automatic expungement of their records.
 Those currently in jail for cannabis crimes are eligible for early release.
 According to the Department of Public Safety, over 150,000 New Mexicans are eligible for automatic expungement under this measure.

 “Most notably though, legalization will spare thousands of otherwise law-abiding residents from arrest and a criminal record.
 The state’s new expungement law will help provide relief to many who are suffering from the stigma and other collateral consequences associated with a prior marijuana conviction,” Wolf said.

 They say retail sales would begin by April 2022.

 “New Mexico joins an ever-growing list of states that have realized the failures of marijuana prohibition and the harms it brings to their communities and citizens,” NORML Executive Director Erik Altieri said.

-According to UltraHealth, the state’s largest medical cannabis, patient sales from the 34 licensed producers in New Mexico’s Medical Cannabis Program totaled $203 million in 2020, an increase of $74 million or 57 percent over patient sales in 2019.
+According to UltraHealth, patient sales from the 34 licensed producers in New Mexico’s Medical Cannabis Program totaled $203 million in 2020.
+It was an increase of $74 million or 57 percent over patient sales in 2019.